 Eldest son Gwilym (II) Thomas, Tom or much later “Pops“, followed his father into the coal industry, and apart from a brief stay in Nantgarw lived his whole life at various addresses in Ynysybwl.
 He studied at the old Trefforest School of Mines, and was awarded a medal by Glamorgan County Council when he passed his exams.
 This medal was subsequently donated by my father to the Polytechnic of Wales, which now stands on the same site.
 Interestingly Tom worked for his brother-in-law John Evans, who now owned the Darren-du level which was now going under the slightly grander title of The Darren-du House Coal Colliery.
 By 1933 Gwilym II was undermanager at Darren-du and he got a mention in the March 1933 edition of “The Ocean and National Magazine” for his part in the successful “unwatering” of the level – “Mr. Evans is to be congratulated on the result of the operations, the success of which is due in no small measure to the energy of the undermanager, Mr. G.T.
 Moses.”
 Sadly G.T. emulated his father by dying before his retirement (and my birth); by all accounts he was a really nice man – a Welsh speaking, Chapel-going member of the St. John’s Ambulance Brigade who, to quote my mam “Only spoke when he had something worth saying“.

 He married local girl Emily Maud Evans at the Tabernacle Chapel, Pontypridd on December 18th 1916.
 Maud was born on November 15th 1894 and was the youngest of five children born to collier James Evans and his wife Mary of 82 Robert Street Ynysybwl.
 Apparently she had a beautiful singing voice and often sang in local amateur musical productions.
 “Tom” and Maud started on their large family two years later at 68 New Road, with the birth of Thomas Glyndwr (Glyn) on March 5th 1918.
 The family were probably making a statement about their “Welshness” as the Valley started to become increasingly Anglicised – Glyndwr is probably the ultimate male Welsh Christian name.
 The following year found the family living briefly, for some reason, down at 37 Oxford Street Nantgarw south of Pontypridd.
 Whilst here, a daughter Mair was born on October 20th.
 Sadly Mair (Welsh for Mary) was a spina bifida baby, and subsequently only lived for five months; she died on April 9th 1920, by which time the family had moved back to Ynysybwl (9 New Road).
 Interestingly the story within our family say’s she died along with her younger sister in a diphtheria outbreak; clearly ludicrous given the two girls died nearly two and a half years apart!
 We must appreciate how well informed we are now compared to previous generations.
 This sounds suspiciously like an attempt at a cover up as spina bifida was a bit of a no-no back then and, with this in mind, Tom and Maud were taking a risk in continuing with their family.
 Indeed Maud was already pregnant with the next child, Gwladys, when poor Mair passed away.
 The name Gwladys is from early Welsh history, and she was born at 60 High Street Ynysybwl on November 7th 1920.
 Sadly, at only two years of age, she succumbed to diphtheria at the Isolation Hospital in Tonteg on August 21st 1923.
 By the time of her death, she had another brother who had been born on September 25th 1922.
 Named after his two grandfathers, Gwilym James, like his brother Glyn was probably very lucky to escape the outbreak which claimed their sister’s life.
 By the time of the birth of the next child, Gwynfor (Gwyn), on June 22nd 1924 the family had made the short move to 3a Clive Terrace.
 The name of their third son may have been a nod to (Sant) Gwynno of Llanwynno fame.
 It was at this new address that the three youngest boys were also born – David Phillip (Dave) (3/6/1927), John Leighton (17/1/1930) and Trefor Rodric (Rod) (4/9/1932).
 The name David was from his mother’s paternal side, whilst Phillip is presumably a nod to the two Phillip’s family (Elizabeth Ann’s branch and Mamgu’s maternal branch).
-John was named after one or both of his uncle’s; the name Leighton is a complete mystery!
+John was named after one or both of his uncle’s; the name Leighton is a cryptic reference to Ynysybwl, from the town by the meadow is one meaning of the name.
 Trefor was his father’s brother’s name, whilst Rodric was his nan’s maiden name (spelt Roderick).

 Sadly 3a Clive Terrace was the scene of a catastrophic event from which this branch of the family never really recovers.
 Young mother Emily Maud Moses died on March 15th 1934 from septicaemia, after a bout of tonsillitis.
 She was only 39 years old with youngest boy Rod still in nappies; today a simple course of antibiotics would have saved her.
 Maud’s life was indeed short and tragic – she had lost her father in horrific circumstances when she was just three, both her daughters died as infants and she herself died from something which today would hardly be classed as life-threatening.
 My dad was barely four years old when his mam (Maud) died; he was left with just one faint memory of her – standing on a chair by the “bosh”, helping to wash some dishes.
 Poor Tom must have been devastated, but his strong Christian faith was illustrated by the inscription on Maud’s headstone – “Di ewylys di gwneler/Thy will be done”.
 Tom was now a widower at just 41, and with six boys aged between one and sixteen to bring up, he was forced to call on the extended family for help.
 The younger boys in particular were passed “around the houses”, but child minding duties fell mainly on their paternal grandmother Mamgu, a tough devout Chapel going woman who by all accounts did not suffer fools gladly – or indeed anybody else for that matter!
 My Cousin Glyn described her as an awesome character, who “inspired respect and loathing in equal measure“; “Quite proper” is the nearest she gets to a compliment!
 My father told of how, as a young boy, he was punished for misbehaving by having his hand placed on the hot cooker hob and being promised pennies for doing errands and the pennies never materialised.
 In Mamgu’s defence, a widow in her late sixties must have found bringing up six boys quite a handful.
 Baby Rod was adopted by his Uncle Jack and Auntie Nellie in Porth, while the rest of the Moses brothers were to be brought up in a highly disciplined regime with strict adherence to rules and etiquette.
 This involved attending Chapel twice on a Sunday as well as Ysgol Sul; strict mealtimes, dress, hygiene (washing of hands); early rising to do chores and total abstinence from tobacco and alcohol.
 It is safe to say the bit about tobacco fell on deaf ear’s!
 Later, after her son Tom had remarried, Mamgu would sell the family home (9 New Road Ynysybwl) and move over to Porth Rhondda to live with her youngest son “Jack” and his family.
 This move did little for her popularity with Tom’s elder sons who returned from the War to find that the family base in Ynysybwl had gone for good – Tom had moved into his new wife’s home after re-marrying.